There’s a simple yet massive thing that most marketers overlook when it comes to SEO.

-Without internal links pointing to these pages on your site, all of the work you did to earn your hard-earned link value would stop at one page.
+Without internal links pointing to these pages on your site, all of the work you did to earn your hard-earned link value would stop at one page, like a dead end.

 We’ve covered what internal linking is and why it matters.
 Now it’s time to dive into the meaty part: setting up the best internal link strategy to increase your site's visibility on organic search results.

-If your site is just your homepage and a ton of other pages with no hierarchy of information, it makes it INCREDIBLY difficult for Google to understand your IA.
+If your site is just your homepage and a bunch of other pages with no hierarchy of information, it makes it incredibly difficult for Google to understand your IA.

 So how can you achieve this?

 Easy: structure your content into pillars, like so: